kekyo/PowerPlayZipper/README.md

 * DOUBLE to QUAD faster unzipping execution than `SharpZipLib.FastZip`.

-Yes, we can easy replacing PowerPlay Zipper from another zip manipulation library.
+Yes, we can easy replace PowerPlay Zipper from another zip manipulation library.

 ## Simpler unzip (Decompression)